jasont20015/WDR-Banlist/README.md

 License
 -------
-RuneWatch External Plugin is licensed under the BSD 2-Clause License.
+WDR Banlist is licensed under the BSD 2-Clause License.
 See LICENSE for details.

 Author
 ------